agro23/drcryptoid/README.md

 * Type "npm install -g @angular/cli@1.6.5" (unless you already have Angular installed)
   - If you're on a Mac and get an error: Type "brew upgrade node"
 * Type "npm install --save-dev angular-2-dropdown-multiselect" <-------------------------------- Not sure if this is contained in Core or not ---------------
 * Type "npm install angularfire2@4.0.0-rc.0 firebase@^3.6.6 --save" to add firebase if you don't have it.
-  - The app's key will be provided in a separate file.
+  - The app's key will be provided in a separate file (OR YOU WILL HAVE TO GET YOUR OWN!).<----------------------
 * Add: ",
     "types": [ "firebase" ]" to the end of your tsconfig.json file if it's not in there.
 * Type "npm install"